Dolphin Watching in Anna Maria Island – FAQ & Tips

 The waters of Anna Maria Island (AMI) and Tampa Bay are home to one of Florida’s most famous residents—the bottlenose dolphin.
 These playful, highly-intelligent animals are a frequent sight in our local bays, estuaries, and coastal waters.
 Whether they’re leaping out of the water or surfing the waves created by passing boats, dolphins always seem to be putting on a show.

 Experience the magic of the sea with guided boat tours around Anna Maria Island, where the star attractions are none other than the dolphins themselves.
-AMI dolphin watching tours are a window into our local aquatic world, offering you the chance to witness these majestic creatures as they surf the wake and leap through the ocean’s shimmering surface.
-Perfect for families, getaways with friends, and solo adventurers alike, these tours are unforgettable experiences that will stay with you long after you’ve returned to shore.
+Anna Maria Island dolphin tours are a window into our local aquatic world, offering you the chance to witness these majestic creatures as they surf the wake and leap through the ocean’s shimmering surface.
+Perfect for families, getaways with friends, and even solo adventurers, these tours are unforgettable experiences that will stay with you long after you’ve returned to shore.

 To help you prepare, here are the answers to some of the most commonly asked questions about dolphin tours/Anna Maria Island: